Code-Institute-Submissions/acme-events/README.md

 - [ui.dev's Am I Responsive](https://ui.dev/amiresponsive) tool was used for responsive overview images in this ReadMe file.
 - While thanks are due to [CodeInstitute](https://codeinstitute.net/ie)'s 'Boutique Ado' project for much of the code, understanding and approach used within this project, much larger thanks are due to the Institue in a general way.
 This project marks the final one of five learning projects as part of a course syllabus and therefore every aspect of the site is indebted to Code Institute (while all faults and flaws are entirely attributable to the developer!).
 In particular, the developer wishes to thank:
   + Helen M. for conducting a pleasant and encouraging interview that helped the developer to pursue the course in the first place,
-  + Kasia B. for excellent guidance, encouragement, facilitaiton and communication throughout,
+  + Kasia B. for excellent guidance, encouragement, facilitation and communication throughout,
   + Tutor James for helping to locate a particularly well-hidden line of buggy code in Project 3,
   + All of the tutors who are so thorough, so helpful and sometimes, so very much needed!
   + The team of people who helped students through a tricky time when Heroku announced changes to their structure and technical changes were needed to preserve past and present work,